Compliance / May 23, 2025

 GST implications for SMSFs purchasing commercial property

 When a vendor is registered for GST, the GST is added to the purchase price of the property however, the SMSF won’t be able to claim this unless it is also registered.
-If the vendor isn’t registered for GST, then GST on the property purchase isn’t applicable.

 Purchasing a property using the GST going concern exemption allows the SMSF to avoid paying GST on top of the purchase price as it is considered a GST-free sale.
-If this exemption doesn’t apply, GST must be paid on the adjusted property purchase price on which stamp duty is also paid.

 To be able to use this exemption, the property must be tenanted and the tenant will continue to rent the property after the sale.
-The following must also be satisfied:
+The following must also be satisfied: Updated text: The following must also be satisfied:

-• Payment or consideration is made;
+• Payment or consideration is made

-• The buyer and seller have agreed in writing that the sale is a going concern; and
+• The buyer and seller have agreed in writing that the sale is a going concern and

 • The vendor supplies all things necessary for the continued operation of the business and carries on the business until the day of sale.